ooni/translations/Guidelines for OONI Explorer.md

 those terms (for example, by checking relevant publications), or reach out to a technologist (if you know one).

-4. We also advise against the translation of "OONI", "OONI Probe" and "Open Observatory Network Interference" and names of instruments, e.g. "OONI MAT" (OONI Measurement Aggregation Toolkit)
+4. We also advise against the translation of "OONI", "OONI Probe", "OONI Explorer", and "OONI MAT".

 ## Things to watch out for

-*  **Character limits:** Some strings have character limits because they are either required by the app stores, or by the UX of OONI Probe (only a certain amount of characters, for example, can fit in a button).
-We therefore kindly ask that you try to be concise, while still clearly and accurately conveying the meaning in the translation.

 * **Use of singular & plural forms:** Once you get started with the translation, you'll probably notice that several strings appear to have duplicate copy